asaboor-gh/ipyslides/README.md

 2. Open in Chrome/Edge browser
 3. Use Print → Save as PDF and enable background graphics

+Navigate to [Documentation](https://asaboor-gh.github.io/ipyslides/) to see HTML slides which you can print to PDF.

 ---

 ## Advanced Features